Monte Grande Rugby Club

-Monte Grande Rugby Club, usually just Monte Grande, is an Argentine rugby union and field hockey club located in the Monte Grande district of Greater Buenos Aires.
-The rugby union squad currently plays in Primera C, the fourth division of the URBA league system.
+Monte Grande Rugby Club, usually just Monte Grande, is an Argentine amateur sports club located in the Monte Grande district of Greater Buenos Aires.
+The rugby union squad currently plays in Primera B, the third division of the URBA league system.

+The club has also a field hockey section, affiliated to the Buenos Aires Hockey Association.

 History

 In 1965 a group of young rugby players thought of establishing a place where to play the sport they loved.
 Finally they founded the club on April 28, 1965, naming Oscar Bottone as president.
 The first meetings of the club were celebrated at diverse high schools of Monte Grande.
 That meetings later defined the name, colors and the pet of the club Monte Grande.